Last Updated: 20th Nov 2023 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

 First-Year Battery Savings

 Here’s what you could save in the first year with a 10kWh battery that costs $10,000 installed.
-Using widely used electricity plans in each state or territory capital, I’ve considered both flat and time-of-use (ToU) tariffs.
-Below the table, you’ll see a heat map of how the states and territories compare on ToU tariffs.
+Using electricity plans suitable for solar households in each state or territory capital, I’ve considered both flat and time-of-use (ToU) tariffs.
+Below the table, there’s a map of how the states and territories compare on ToU tariffs.

 Assumptions: